arjun-tria/rain-sol-withdrawal/README.md

 # Rain Solana Withdrawal

-A Solana program client for executing withdrawals from the Rain protocol.
+A Solana program client for executing withdrawals from the Rain collateral.

 ## Entrypoint